innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 <!-- ![Net method](/assets/img/Filet.svg){#fig:1_Net} -->

 With the removal of all mechanical and weaving considerations, the results are identical whatever the stiffness of the rovings and the weave chosen.
 Kinematic blocking in shear and thickness variation in compression are also absent from the basic model.
 The absence of developed contact prevents the use of external tools such as blanket clamps, which are necessary for some shaping.
 For woven reinforcements, the net algorithm is interesting as a preliminary approach to determine the degree of complexity of forming a part.
-An example of application on a non-developable part is given [\[fig:1_BOR03\]](#fig:1_BOR03){reference-type="ref" reference="fig:1_BOR03"}.
+An example of application on a non-developable part is given in the next figure.

 <div style="text-align:center;">
 <figure>